 Cowboy caviar is having an internet moment right now, and I wanted to show one of my favorite things to make with it—smoked queso con carne.
 Just throw cowboy or Texas caviar in a grill pan with extra lean taco meat or chorizo, reduced fat cream cheese, Colby-Monterey Jack cheese, fire roasted tomatoes, and diced green chiles or pickled jalapeño, and you’re ready to rock.

 This recipe makes a “lightened up” or slightly lower calorie queso but if that’s not your thing, go with full fat everything.
-Or like we all know, Velveeta and processed cheese products like Velveeta make the best cheese dip and queso.
+Or like we discovered in our smoked queso recipe showdown and ultimate smoked queso recipe, Velveeta and processed cheese products like Velveeta make the best cheese dip and queso.

 Oh, and this Traeger queso isn’t pellet smoker exclusive.
 I made sure to include oven baking instructions in the notes section of the recipe card below.